6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 After all, according to the EPA, indoor air is far more polluted than outdoor air.

-How air ionizer works?
+How does an air ioniser works?

 Simply put, an ion is a molecule that carries an electrical charge.
 If an ion is negatively charged, it is referred to as an anion, while a positively charged ion is called a cation.
 Anions and cations are attracted to each other like the opposite sides of a magnet.